sciapp/sampledb/docs/developer_guide/api.rst

-    :>json string affiliation: the user's affiliation (optional) :>json string role: the user's role (optional) :>json string email: the user's email (only for API requests by administrators)
+    :>json string affiliation: the user's affiliation (optional) :>json string role: the user's role (optional) :>json string email: the user's email (only for API requests by administrators) :>json string is_hidden: whether the user is hidden (only for API requests by administrators) :>json string is_active: whether the user is active (only for API requests by administrators) :>json string is_readonly: whether the user is read-only (only for API requests by administrators)
     :statuscode 200: no error
     :statuscode 404: the user does not exist